The New, and Improved, “Once-A-Day-Keeps-the- Doctor-Away” Superfood: Move Over Apples!

 Around 2010, I attended a three-day National Institutes of Health consensus conference presenting all of the research to date about the human gastrointestinal tract’s microbiome, that is, its microscopic “ecosystem” of cells.
 By 2010, a wealth of new data had found that its effects were so vast and profound, it could make – or break – your health.

 There are healthy, beneficial microbes and unhealthy, dangerous types.
-The most dangerous microbes, the ones that cause disease, are those that are easily transmitted, virulent and invasive to central organs like the blood and lungs.
+The most dangerous microbes, the ones that cause disease, are those that are easily transmitted.
+They are virulent, and invasive to central organs like the blood and lungs.
 They’re survivors.
 They have a low infection dose, and are without any specific treatment or vaccine.
 Most of them are transmitted from animals or insects.
 The most dangerous microbes cause a very high death rate, are identified as high-risk agents or “biohazard-level 4” agents, and are treated at the highest level of infection protection, with strict isolation measures: Think COVID.

 But most of the time, microorganisms live in harmony with their human hosts, providing vital functions essential for survival.
 Microbes inhabit just about every part of the human body, living on the skin, in the gut, and up the nose.
 They are essential for good health.

 If infants are born naturally, as opposed to a cesarean delivery, and if they are breastfed, they start their lives with the highest number of healthy microbes.
 Whereas, their cesarean section, bottle-fed counterparts don’t develop those advantages.
 The higher amount of beneficial microbes give them a superior immune system, better health, and a high level of safety from numerous communicable, and non-communicable diseases in early life.
-That’s because the birth canal, and breast milk, contain a host of beneficial microbes that are impossible to regain as adults – keeping in mind that there are many conditions that don’t allow mothers to give natural births, or to breast feed.
+That’s because the birth canal, and breast milk, contain a host of beneficial microbes that are impossible to regain as adults.

 The infant’s microbial advantages continue later in life, too.
 Even as adults, they provide numerous advantages over people who were bottle fed, and cesarean born.
-The lack of those microbes correlate with inflammation, and a number of illnesses, potentially effecting every organ in the body.
-This includes the metabolic syndrome, a group of conditions – insulin resistance, a precursor to diabetes, high blood pressure and cholesterol – and a host of other illness.
-More than 5 decades of established research has found that, if babies are not breastfed, it correlates with overweight and obesity (I learned this in college, though that was NOT 50 years ago, I’ll have you know!).
-It also means that your blood has higher levels of insulin, a known “growth factor.”
+The lack of those healthy microbes correlates with inflammation, and a number of illnesses, potentially effecting every organ in the body.
+This increases your risk for the metabolic syndrome, a group of conditions – insulin resistance, a precursor to diabetes, high blood pressure and cholesterol – and a host of other illness.
+More than five decades of established research has found that, if babies are not breastfed, it correlates with overweight and obesity (I learned this in college, though that was NOT 50 years ago, I’ll have you know!).
+The metabolic syndrome increases your blood levels of insulin, a known “growth factor.”
 Growth factors increase inflammation and unchecked cellular growth (cancer).
 Growth factors increase your chance of illnesses that can effect every organ in your body, including coronary heart disease, colon, breast prostate cancer, eye conditions, reduced bone mass, and more.

 Aging is also associated with fewer beneficial microbes.
 Aging affects virtually all tissues and cellular circuits in our bodies resulting in frailty and death.
 Not only aging, but other factors, such as overweight, obesity, inactivity, and stress, also decrease beneficial microbes, leading to inflammation, compromised immune systems, susceptibility to acute and chronic illnesses causing sicknesses, hospitalizations and even death.
 They include infections of every type, colds, flu, COVID, reductions in vaccine effectiveness, food borne illnesses like salmonella and E-Coli, bone loss, even mental illness.
 To counteract those disadvantages, living a healthy lifestyle makes a significant positive difference.